-- a) Assist industry peaks and relevant organisations in understanding and navigating the national training system and associated government processes. - b) Continue to support training providers, including TasTAFE, to become future-focused, market-aligned and responsive to the needs and expectations of Tasmanian learners, employers and industries. - c) Establish clear guidelines for industry in providing age-appropriate training for school-aged learners. - d) Work collaboratively with Department for Education, Children and Young People (DECYP) and Education Authorities to ensure learning through Years 9 to 12 is aligned with industry workforce needs, while placing learners at the centre. - e) Ensure industry is provided with knowledge and advice on the national training package development system to enable effective engagement in the product review process. - f) Engage with employers, industry, training providers and other community experts to build capability in the training system to support greater participation by diverse cohorts and Tasmanians facing disadvantage. - Work collaboratively with all industry stakeholders on a state-wide approach for the promotion of VET that reinforces the value, opportunity and visibility of the VET system for individuals, employers and industry.
+- a) Assist industry peaks and relevant organisations in understanding and navigating the national training system and associated government processes. - b) Continue to support training providers, including TasTAFE, to become future-focused, marketaligned and responsive to the needs and expectations of Tasmanian learners, employers and industries. - c) Establish clear guidelines for industry in providing age-appropriate training for school-aged learners. - d) Work collaboratively (DECYP and Education Authorities) to ensure learning through Years 9 to 12 is aligned with industry workforce needs, while placing learners at the centre. - e) Ensure industry is provided with knowledge and advice on the national training package development system to enable effective engagement in the product review process. - f) Engage with employers, industry, training providers and other community experts to build capability in the training system to support greater participation by diverse cohorts and Tasmanians facing disadvantage. - g) Work collaboratively with all industry stakeholders on a state-wide approach for the promotion of VET that reinforces the value, opportunity and visibility of the VET system for individuals, employers and industry.